jimhigson/snarkdown-in-react/README.md

 - assumes you have a modern (circa 2025) workflow
 - is in typescript
 - is a little bigger, at 1.4k minified and gzipped
-- doesn't bother building to cjs or javascript.
+- doesn't bother building to cjs or javascript, or push to any cdns.
 Use via the npm package repository, and typescript+es only
 - in fact, doesn't have any build whatsoever.
 The typescript file is the main.
-If you're not using typescript and want to add a build to js, feel free to raise a PR
+If you're not using typescript and want to add a build to js, feel free to raise a PR.
+The `esbuild`-powered `build` task in the `package.json` is purely to keep an eye on the size
-- tests are in vitest (not mocha/chai)
+- tests in vitest (not mocha/chai)
-- doesn't support reference links - I hardly ever see these being used
+- doesn't support reference links
-- is somewhat xss-safe, since raw html is never concatenated and written out (I don't use `.dangerouslySetInnerHtml`).
-However, resilience against attacks is not a primary design goal.
+- thanks to React, is somewhat xss-safe, since raw html is never concatenated and written out (I don't use `.dangerouslySetInnerHtml`).

+## Parsing differences:

 double line breaks like this: